St Patrick (ship): 2008-2024: Marine Atlantic service

 On March 15, 2024, Atlantic Vision embarked on her final sailing for Marine Atlantic service, leaving Port aux Basques at 1145am for the last time.
+She entered service for Tallink on the Kapellskär to Paldiski route in April 2025.

+2026-present: Hibernia Line service

+In March 2026, it was announced that the Superfast IX would be chartered to Hibernia Line for 36 months.
+Two months later, she was delivered to Hiberina Line as St Patrick, with both a three-year charter extension and a purchase option included in the agreement.
+She will operate between Cork and Boulogne-sur-Mer.

 Incidents

 On 27 December 2008, while the ship was still moored in North Sydney awaiting the beginning of service, a fire broke out in one of the two heating units of Atlantic Vision at 11:50 PM local time.
 The North Sydney fire department assisted the crew in containing the fire to the boiler room.
 The fire was extinguished by 1:00 AM on 28 December.
 No injuries were suffered, but the damage to the ship delayed her entry into service, which was originally slated for March 2009.

 Atlantic Vision was again forced to dock when a fire broke out in the second of two heating units on 29 July 2009.
 The ferry was briefly taken out of service again on 18 August, after striking the dock in Port-aux-Basques, causing a "small abrasion" in the fender at the stern of the vessel.
 The damage was inspected and repaired and Atlantic Vision returned to service later that day.

 On 7 October 2009, Marine Atlantic received a bomb threat directed against Atlantic Vision, which was docked in Port-aux-Basques at the time.
 The vessel was evacuated and investigated by the Royal Canadian Mounted Police (RCMP), but the threat was determined to be a hoax, and she returned to service shortly thereafter.

 On 22 December 2009, Atlantic Vision was again taken out of service after high winds forced the vessel against the fenders during docking procedures at Port-aux-Basques, causing a puncture 5 meters above the waterline at the stern of the vessel.
 The temporary loss of the ship caused additional delays, as other ferries on the North Sydney - Port-aux-Basques run were unable to dock and offload in Port-aux-Basques while she was being repaired.
 Atlantic Vision was repaired and returned to service late on 23 December 2009.